Webinar: "Understanding Colorado's New Aftermarket Catalytic Converter Regulation"

-CDPHE will host live webinars in January 2021 to explain the new requirements for aftermarket catalytic converters.
+CDPHE hosted webinars in January 2021 to explain new requirements for aftermarket catalytic converters.

 Check this page for additional information as it becomes available.

 A catalytic converter is an emissions control device that is installed into the exhaust system on vehicles powered by an internal combustion engine.
 Catalytic converters reduce toxic pollutants by chemically converting carbon monoxide, unburned hydrocarbons, and oxides of nitrogen into harmless compounds.

 In 2018, the Air Quality Control Commission adopted California’s aftermarket catalytic converter requirements in Title 13, California Code of Regulations, Section 2222.

 What does this mean for motorists in Colorado?

 As of January 1, 2021, all sales or installations of aftermarket catalytic converters for any model year vehicle in Colorado must comply with Air Quality Control Commission Regulation Number 20, 5 CCR 1001-24.
 Either replacement catalytic converters must be original equipment from the manufacturer (OEM), or a new aftermarket catalytic converter certified as meeting California’s Air Resources Board (CARB) emissions standards.

 The California Air Resources Board issues Executive Orders that exempt specific catalytic converters from anti-tampering regulations and laws.
 This exemption allows "exempted" (approved) catalytic converters to be used in California and in states that have adopted regulations in Title 13, California Code of Regulations, Section 2222.